-What We Do: At our Natural History Discovery Center in downtown Joseph, we invite participants to explore and discover Eastern Oregon's lands and waters through exhibits, workshops, and evening presentations by scientists, artists and others.
+What We Do: At our Natural History Discovery Center in downtown Joseph, we invite participants to explore and discover Eastern Oregon's lands and waters through exhibits, workshops, and evening presentations (currently suspended) by scientists, artists and others.
 Wallowology's interactive outreach programs extend into the outdoors with guided Discovery Walks, day outings, visits to farms and ranches, and expeditions into the Wild!

 Wallowology is the public education and outreach division of the Eastern Oregon Legacy Lands, whose mission is to expand land conservation in Eastern Oregon through public education, landscape-level planning, and land acquisition.

 Open 10 a.m. to 3 p.m.
 Friday and Saturday

 Winter - Open by Arrangement:

 Native Oregonian Monteith is Chairman of Eastern Oregon Legacy Lands and Executive Producer of Wallowology.
 He attended MIT and received his BS in Biological Sciences from Stanford in 1972.
 He is co-founder of Wallowa Land Trust and the Coalition of Oregon Land Trusts.
 In 2015, he created Lake Wallowa Lodge LLC to purchase the Wallowa Lake Lodge.